gewarren/docs/docs/framework/wcf/feature-details/types-supported-by-the-data-contract-serializer.md

   - All serializable `[DataContract]` types must be public.

   - All serializable `[DataMember]` fields or properties in a `[DataContract]` type must be public and read/write.
-The serialization and deserialization of `readonly` fields is not supported when running WCF in a partially-trusted application.
+The serialization and deserialization of `readonly` fields is not supported when running WCF in a partially trusted application.

   - The `[Serializable]`/`ISerializable]` programming model is not supported in a partial trust environment.

   - Known types must be specified in code or machine-level configuration (`Machine.config`).
 Known types cannot be specified in application-level configuration for security reasons.

-- Types that implement <xref:System.Runtime.Serialization.IObjectReference> throw an exception in a partially-trusted environment because the <xref:System.Runtime.Serialization.IObjectReference.GetRealObject%2A> method requires the security permission `[SecurityPermission(SecurityAction.LinkDemand, Flags=SecurityPermissionFlag.SerializationFormatter)]`.
+- Types that implement <xref:System.Runtime.Serialization.IObjectReference> throw an exception in a partially trusted environment because the <xref:System.Runtime.Serialization.IObjectReference.GetRealObject%2A> method requires the security permission `[SecurityPermission(SecurityAction.LinkDemand, Flags=SecurityPermissionFlag.SerializationFormatter)]`.

 ## Additional Notes on Serialization